major-gnuisance/major-gnuisance.github.io/Steam Input/Half-Life 2/DualShock 4.md

         -   Right click game in Steam library > Manage > Browse local files
             ![img](manage_browselocalfiles.png)
     2. Extract the [Icon Pack zip](HL2_TouchMenuIcons.zip) there.
 You should now have a `TouchMenuIcons` directory.
-    3. Enter the hl2/cfg/ directory and place the [gyro\_revolution.cfg](gyro_revolution.cfg) file there.
+    3. Enter the `hl2/cfg/` directory and place the [gyro\_revolution.cfg](gyro_revolution.cfg) and [autoexec.cfg](autoexec.cfg) files there.
-    4.  (optional) make a backup of your `config.cfg` file should you want to restore it later.
+        -   For Episode 1 and Episode 2, use the `episodic/cfg/` directory instead.
-    5. Add `exec gyro_revolution` to your `autoexec.cfg` file
+        -   If you already have an `autoexec.cfg` file, you can edit it and add a line with following text: `exec gyro_revolution`
-        -   If you don't have an `autoexec.cfg` file, use this one: [autoexec.cfg](autoexec.cfg)
+    4. (OPTIONAL) Make a backup of your `config.cfg` file, should you want to restore it later.
 2. Connect your DualShock 4 to your computer.
 Either:
-    -   Wired using a micro USB cable
+    -   Wired, using a micro USB cable
-    -   Wireless using Bluetooth
+    -   Wireless, using Bluetooth
         -   With the DualShock 4 turned off, hold SHARE and the PS button to enter Bluetooth pairing mode, then pair it with the computer.